warthog618/go-gpiocdev/uapi/README.md

 ```

-Error handling and other tedious bits omitted for brevity.
+Error handling and other tedious bits, such as initialising the arrays in the requests, omitted for brevity.

 Refer to **[gpiod](https://github.com/warthog618/gpiod)** for a concrete example of uapi usage.